plasmasparc/ArduPilot-TiltLink/README.md

 robustness — LoRa at 869.5 MHz
 delivers that within the duty-cycle budget of the European g3 sub-band.
-Telemetry is a continuous 57600-baud byte stream and needs throughput and low latency, but no particular range — 2.4 GHz nRF24 in Enhanced ShockBurst mode at 2 Mbps delivers roughly nine times the required capacity per direction, with no duty-cycle limit under EN 300 328.
+Telemetry is a continuous 57600-baud byte stream and needs throughput and low latency — 2.4 GHz nRF24 in Enhanced ShockBurst mode at 2 Mbps delivers roughly nine times the required capacity per direction, with no duty-cycle limit under EN 300 328.
 Splitting them means neither link has to be compromised for the other, and a telemetry stall can never delay a control frame.